Generalizing the Connes Moscovici Hopf algebra to contain all rooted trees: A relationship between rooted trees and differentials

-\begin{dfn} Let $V(t)$ be the vertex set of a tree, and $E(t)$ the set of edges.
-If $v$ and $w \in V(t)$ are the initial and terminal vertices, respectively, of an edge in $t$, indicate this edge as $vw \in E(t)$.
-The \emph{fertility} of a vertex, $v$, is the number of edges for which $v$ is the initial vertex.
-Write this $fert(v)$.
-If $fert(v)=0$, then $v$ is a leaf vertex. \end{dfn}
+\begin{dfn} \begin{enumerate} \item Let $V(t)$ be the vertex set of a tree, and $E(t)$ the set of edges. \item The \emph{fertility} of a vertex, $v$, is the number of edges for which $v$ is the initial vertex.
+Write this $fert(v)$. \item If there is an edge flowing from a vertex $v$ to a vertex $w$, we say that $w$ is the daughter of $v$, or that $v$ is the parent of $w$. \item The only vertex on a connected rooted tree without a parent is the root.
+Any vertex with fertility $0$ are leaf vertices. \end{enumerate} \end{dfn}